isomerpages/moe-peihwasec/_ccas/Clubs & Societies/PH Times.md

   line-height:1.6;
   position: relative;
   background:#EDEDED;">
   “In PH Times, I have learnt about photography and photo editing skills which I use in doing what I like; editing pictures of cars by enhancing the visuals of the picture.
 My friends and relatives would also ask me to take photos of them after finding out what I do in the CCA.
 I was able to take better photos and apply different types of shots from different angles like the bird&rsquo;s eye view and over the shoulder shots.
-As a leader, I was able to communicate better with others and manage situations where different people have contrasting views and ideas.&rdquo;”<span style="display:block; color:#333333; margin-top:1em;font-size:15px;"><em>Vice-president 2021</em></span>
+As a leader, I was able to communicate better with others and manage situations where different people have contrasting views and ideas.”<span style="display:block; color:#333333; margin-top:1em;font-size:15px;"><em>Vice-president 2021</em></span>
 </blockquote>